 Motiva breast implants are considered an investigational device in the US and Canada and subjects will be participating in an FDA approved clinical trial.

 What is a Breast Implant Clinical Trial?

 A clinical trial is a research study that allows manufacturers to evaluate the safety and efficiency of their new product.
-In order to get a new breast implant onto the market, manufacturers must first enroll subjects in clinical trials across the country as an investigational study.
-Many implants in clinical trials are approved in other countries and often have been in use for years prior to their US debut.
+To get a new breast implant onto the market, manufacturers must first enroll subjects in clinical trials across the country as an investigational study.
+Many implants in clinical trials are approved in other countries and often have been in use for years before their US debut.

 How do I take part in the Clinical Trial?